WARNING: This page is under construction, help us by adding useful steps, tips/tricks and troubleshooting steps. Thanks!

 dism++_eng.7z: used for installing drivers on Qualcomm Snapdragon 845 devices

-Android platform-tools: adb, fastboot
+Android platform-tools: adb and fastboot

 You may also want to check out your device specific user guide again for files which might be useful for your device.